 Colorful Procida Island, the smallest island in the Bay of Naples, is Italy’s hidden gem.
 The first thing you need to do is enjoy the stunning views of the 17th-century harbor Marina Corricella, which is the island’s oldest fishing village.

 Listen to heart-pounding stories in abandoned Palazzo D’Avalos, which was originally a palace for a cardinal, then turned into a hunting site for the Bourbon kings.

-Later in the 19th-century, it served as a prison.
-Explore 16th-century streets lined with historic houses by climbing to 15th-century walled town Terra Murata, nestled atop a rugged cliff overlooking gorgeous Marina Corricella.
+Later in the 19th century, it served as a prison.
+Explore 16th-century streets lined with historic houses by climbing to the 15th-century walled town Terra Murata, nestled atop a rugged cliff overlooking gorgeous Marina Corricella.

 Soak up the sun on Island’s volcanic beaches, like Chiaiolella, Ciraccio, Pozzo Vecchio, Chiaia, or take a trip to the half-moon-shaped Vivara through a 100-meter narrow footbridge to marvel at diverse birdlife and stunning scenery of surrounding sea and islands.